-Leather is a versatile and durable material, widely used for accessories, clothing, and furniture, among other things.
+Leather is a versatile and durable material, widely used for accessories, jackets, clothing, and furniture, among other things.
 However, just like any other material, leather is also prone to wear and tear.
 It may fade in color or dry out and crack over time.
 This is due to lack of proper care and environmental influences such as dust, sunlight oils and water.
 Are these signs of wear and tear showing up on your leather?
-Here, six leather restoration tips.

 Leather restoration starts with cleaning the surface of the leather.
 Remove any dirt, debris, or surface stains with a leather cleaning product.
+Never use a regular household cleaner on leather.
 Apply the cleaning product to the surface of the leather using a circular motion, making thin, even strokes.
 Wipe it off with a clean lint-free towel.

-Due to exposure to sunlight or just a general wear over time, the original color of leather may fade.
+Due to exposure to sunlight or just general wear over time, the original color of leather may fade.
 Leather fades as it becomes dry.
 To restore this, apply Leather Honey.
-Leather Honey will bring back the lost color.
-Again, we recommend applying to the entire piece rather than spot treating
+Leather Honey can help bring back the lost color.
+Again, we recommend applying to the entire piece rather than spot treating.

 Patches or fillers are used to rectify minor damages on the leather’s surface.
 Apply the filler to the leather using a palette knife in a thin layer continuously until the hole levels up to the leather surface, then, let dry.
 If the leather damage needs a patch, apply a considerable amount of adhesive to the edges of the patch, and stick it to the leather canvas.
 Make sure that the patch is fitted tightly into the leather and fill the edges with the filler.
 Sound intimidating?
-We admit, this is no easy fix.
-It may be best to consult a professional!
+We admit this is no easy fix.
+It may be best to consult a professional in this case.